MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-mssql-connector.md

 A key big data usage pattern is high volume data processing in Spark, followed by writing the data to SQL Server for access to line-of-business applications.
 These usage patterns benefit from a connector that utilizes key SQL optimizations and provides an efficient write mechanism.

-This article provides an example of how to use the MSSQL Spark connector to read and write to the following locations within a big data cluster:
+This article provides an overview of the MSSQL Spark connector interface and instantiating it for use with non-AD mode and AD-mode.
+Then, provides an example of how to use the MSSQL Spark connector to read and write to the following locations within a big data cluster:
 1. The SQL Server master instance
 1. The SQL Server data pool

    ![MSSQL Spark connector diagram](./media/spark-mssql-connector/mssql-spark-connector-diagram.png)

-The sample performs the following tasks:

-- Read a file from HDFS and do some basic processing.
-- Write the dataframe to a SQL Server master instance as a SQL table and then read the table to a dataframe.
-- Write the dataframe to a SQL Server data pool as a SQL external table and then read the external table to a dataframe.

 ## MSSQL Spark Connector Interface

 SQL Server 2019 provides the **MSSQL Spark connector** for big data clusters that uses SQL Server bulk write APIs for Spark to SQL writes.
 MSSQL Spark Connector is based on Spark data source APIs and provides a familiar Spark JDBC connector interface.
 For interface parameters refer [Apache Spark documentation](http://spark.apache.org/docs/latest/sql-data-sources-jdbc.html).
 The MSSQL Spark connector is referenced by the name **com.microsoft.sqlserver.jdbc.spark**.
-The MSSQL Spark connector supports two security modes to connect with SQL Server, non-AD mode and AD-mode:
+The MSSQL Spark connector supports two security modes to connect with SQL Server, non-Active Directory mode and Active Directory(AD)-mode:
 ### Non-AD Mode:
 In non-AD mode security, each user has a username and password which need to be provided as parameters during the connector instantiation to perform read and/or writes.
 An example connector instantiation for non-AD mode is below: